mistakia/nano-community/docs/history/overview.md

 > The root problem with conventional currency is all the trust that’s required to make it work.
 The central bank must be trusted not to debase the currency, but the history of fiat currencies is full of breaches of that trust.
 Banks must be trusted to hold our money and transfer it electronically, but they lend it out in waves of credit bubbles with barely a fraction in reserve.
 We have to trust them with our privacy, trust them not to let identity thieves drain our accounts.
 Their massive overhead costs make micropayments impossible.
 > <cite>Satoshi Nakamoto</cite>

 Satoshi solved many of the problems that plagued previous attempts, especially the core problem of preventing a double-spend in a trustless and distributed manner.
 The paper did not have a warm welcome but instead attracted a lot of <a href="https://satoshi.nakamotoinstitute.org/emails/cryptography/threads/1/" target="_blank">criticism from skeptics</a>.
-Nakamoto continued on and mined the genesis block of Bitcoin on 3 January 2009 encoded with a message:
+Nakamoto continued and mined the genesis block of Bitcoin on 3 January 2009 encoded with a message:

 ```
 The Times 03/Jan/2009 Chancellor on brink of second bailout for banks
 ```

-With that, Satoshi Nakamoto sparked an explosion of progress by releasing a working implementation of digital money that people could use, learn from, attack and improve.
+With that, Satoshi Nakamoto sparked an explosion of progress by releasing a working implementation of digital money that people could use, learn from, attack, and improve.

-As Bitcoin matured, several issues were identified that needed improvement in order for it to be useful as digital money.
+As Bitcoin matured, several issues were identified that needed improvement for it to be useful as digital money.

 1. Poor scalability & high fees: Each block in the blockchain can store a limited amount of data, which means the system can only process so many transactions per second, making spots in a block a commodity.
 Therefore, more use means higher fees and <a href="https://bitcoiner.live/" target="_blank">high fees</a> have made Bitcoin impractical for many use cases.

 2. High latency: Average confirmation times fluctuate between 10 and 300 minutes.
-In addition, most Bitcoin services require more than one confirmation before considering a transaction fully-settled, often requiring six confirmations which adds another 60 minutes.
+In addition, most Bitcoin services require more than one confirmation before considering a transaction fully settled, often requiring six confirmations which adds another 60 minutes.

 3. Power inefficient: The Bitcoin network's power consumption grows with its value.
 An increase in value will be followed by an increase in power consumption.
 As of April 2021, it has reached an <a href="https://digiconomist.net/bitcoin-energy-consumption/" target="_blank">estimated 107.97TWh per year, using an average of 1111 kWh per transaction</a>.
-On a yearly basis, the bitcoin network consumes more energy than all but 38 countries, falling in line with countries like Finland, Chile and Austria.
+Yearly, the bitcoin network consumes more energy than all but 38 countries, falling in line with countries like Finland, Chile, and Austria.

 ## Raiblocks